 PayPal And Online Casinos

 After 2010, PayPal became the predominant method of online business transactions.
 More and more casinos took up using PayPal as a method of both accepting payments and giving withdrawals.
 This led to more and more punters using it as their payment method of choice.
+Many slot sites accept PayPal as one of their primary deposit methods.

 Online casinos loved PayPal, it was convenient to their users.
 While PayPal originally had its fraud issues, through aggressive anti-fraud tactics, it has cleared its name.
 This has made it an ideal, secure money transfer method for punters who are not big fans of bank transfers, usually due to their speed.